Azure/AzureDataLake/docs/Hands_on_Labs/ADLA_ADF_HOL.md

 To complete this lab you'll need:

-- Access to an ADL Analytics (ADLA) account (this is provided for you in the classroom).
+- Owner Access to an ADL Analytics (ADLA) account
-- Access to an ADL Store (ADLS) account (this is provided for you in the classroom).
+- Owner Access to an ADL Store (ADLS) account

-If you don't know how to access these accounts from the Azure portal, notify the instructor.
+- Owner Access to an Azure Storage account
+- Owner Access to an Azure Data Factory Account

 # Getting started

 This section provides information and preparatory steps that you will need in order to complete the lab.

-## A common Azure Blob Store account

-Your ADL Analytics account has already been given access to an Azure Storage account called **adltrainingblobs**.
-The purpose of this Azure Storage account is to store a U-SQL script that is used by ADF.

-From your ADL Analytics account, browse to the storage account, and look inside the **scripts** container.
-You'll see at least one U-SQL query there.

-NOTE: in this lab you will have *write* access to the blob store.
-Please be aware of that and do not modify or delete the data there.

 ## Important information